smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables/Truth_Tables.md

 | Exclusive Or Law     | p ⊕ q ⇔ (p ∨ q) ∧ ¬(p ∧ q)                                            |

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Many of these laws may seem trivial in nature, but the most important one for SQL developers to understand is De Morgan's law.
+Many of these laws may seem trivial in nature, but the most important one for SQL developers to understand is De Morgan's law.
 We will look at this law along with a few others.

 ---------------

 ### De Morgan's Law

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;De Morgan's Laws are two transformation rules that are used in propositional logic and Boolean algebra.
+De Morgan's Laws are two transformation rules that are used in propositional logic and Boolean algebra.
 They state that:

 1. The negation of a conjunction is the disjunction of the negations: `¬(p ∧ q) ⇔ ¬p ∨ ¬q`
 2. The negation of a disjunction is the conjunction of the negations: `¬(p ∨ q) ⇔ ¬p ∧ ¬q`

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;These laws are important because they allow for the expression of logical statements in different forms, which can be very useful in various logical and computational applications, such as simplifying logical expressions and digital circuit design.
+These laws are important because they allow for the expression of logical statements in different forms, which can be very useful in various logical and computational applications, such as simplifying logical expressions and digital circuit design.

-#### Negation of Conjunction
+### Negation of Conjunction

 | p | q | ¬(p∧q) | ¬p∨¬q |
 |---|---|--------|-------|